 By sharing experiences from existing carbon markets, IETA will promote common understanding with local businesses in PMR countries, share best practices and, where appropriate, assist in the policy development processes.

-VISIT THE B-PMR YOUTUBE CHANNEL BY CLICKING HERE.
-FEATURES VIDEOS FROM ALL B-PMR MISSIONS
+VISIT THE B-PMR YOUTUBE CHANNEL BY CLICKING HERE THAT FEATURES VIDEOS FROM ALL B-PMR MISSIONS

 Participants at the B-PMR Mission in Guangdong, China in February 2013